personium/website/src/document-writer/README.md

 1. Read the [README](https://github.com/personium/website) before you starts working on the bug fix and/or improvement.
 1. Push to your forked GitHub repository and send a Pull Request to the original repository

-By performing the above procedure, the Personium project members will review and publish it in an appropriate form.
+Personium project members will review, merge and publish it accordingly.
 We look forward to your cooperation.